-Using this characterisation of maps for AM-bisimulations, and using the tabularity of the allegory of relations, we can prove that an AM-bisimulation can be described as a span of morphism of coalgebras, under some form of axiom of choice (see \cite{jacobs17}).
-We can formulate this in terms of tabulations: \begin{prop} If $U$ is an AM-bisimulation from $\alpha$ to $\beta$, and if $\map{f}{Z}{X}$, $\map{g}{Z}{Y}$ is a tabulation of $U$, then there is a coalgebra structure $\gamma$ on $Z$ such that $f$ is a coalgebra morphism from $\gamma$ to $\alpha$ and $g$ is a coalgebra morphism from $\gamma$ to $\beta$. \end{prop}
+Using this characterisation of maps for AM-bisimulations, and using the tabularity of the allegory of relations, we can prove that an AM-bisimulation can be described as a span of homomorphisms of coalgebras, under some form of the axiom of choice (see \cite{jacobs16}).
+We can formulate this in terms of tabulations: \begin{prop} If $U$ is an AM-bisimulation from $\alpha$ to $\beta$, and if $\map{f}{Z}{X}$, $\map{g}{Z}{Y}$ is a tabulation of $U$, then there is a coalgebra structure $\gamma$ on $Z$ such that $f$ is a coalgebra homomorphism from $\gamma$ to $\alpha$ and $g$ is a coalgebra homomorphism from $\gamma$ to $\beta$. \end{prop}

 \begin{proof} The fact that $f$, $g$ is a tabulation of $U$ means that $\map{\pair{f}{g}}{Z}{X\times Y}$ is a mono and represents $U$.
 The fact that $U$ is a AM-bisimulation gives a witness which is a $F$-coalgebra structure on $Z$.
-The commutativity of the diagram defining this witness implies that $f$ and $g$ are coalgebra morphisms. \end{proof}
+The commutativity of the diagram defining this witness implies that $f$ and $g$ are coalgebra homomorphisms. \end{proof}